symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

 Initialize the Database
 .......................

-If you have not changed the default settings, then you are using the `Doctrine DBAL Jackalope`_ PHPCR backend with MySQL and you will need to create the MySQL database:
+If you have followed the main instructions in :doc:`create_new_project_phpcr_odm` then you are using the `Doctrine DBAL Jackalope`_ PHPCR backend with MySQL and you will need to create the MySQL

-@TODO: basic-cms is not the default database name (it is symfony)
+database:

 .. code-block:: bash

-    $ mysqladmin create basic-cms -u root
+    $ mysqladmin create symfony -u root

+This will create a new database called ``symfony`` - this is the name used by default in the Symfony Standard Edition, change as might be necessary.

-and the Doctrine DBAL backend needs to be initialized, the following command will create the MySQL schema required to store the hierarchical node content of the PHPCR content repository:
+The Doctrine DBAL backend needs to be initialized, the following command will create the MySQL schema required to store the hierarchical node content of the PHPCR content repository:

 .. code-block:: bash

     $ php app/console doctrine:phpcr:init:dbal

 .. note::